 Companies like Facebook and recording artists like Billie Eilish have promised to make changes to bring their greenhouse-gas emissions closer to net zero.
-The race to zero is a vital step towards managing climate change.
+The race to zero is a vital step toward managing climate change.
 But what does net zero really mean and is achieving it even possible?

 Humans burning fossil fuels has resulted in more carbon dioxide in the atmosphere which is warming the planet.
 To stop the warming the level of greenhouse gases in the atmosphere has to stop rising.
 The obvious way to do that is to stop emitting them.
-But that easier said than done.
+But that is easier said than done.
 For some industries such as aviation and manufacturing eliminating emissions is really hard.
 In the years leading up to the Copenhagen climate conference in 2009, scientists realised something.
 It wasn’t possible to cut emissions fast and thoroughly enough to meet the temperature targets that policymakers wanted.
 What was needed was to actively remove greenhouse gasses from the atmosphere too.
 People began to talk about a world in which greenhouse-gas emissions and greenhouse-gas removals balanced each other out.
 So that the overall effect was net zero.

 The countries that signed up to the Paris Agreement pledged to turn this idea into reality by agreeing to balance their emissions and removal of greenhouse gases in the second half of the century.